Streamlinelv/cartbounty/README.md

 * Save and view ghost shopping carts.

+* Send abandoned cart reminder email via WordPress or upgrade to [Pro](https://www.cartbounty.com "CartBounty Pro - Save and recover abandoned carts for WooCommerce") and send automated recovery email series, integrate with ActiveCampaign, GetResponse or MailChimp and include unique coupon codes in your emails to increase recovery ratio and sales.

 * Receive notifications on newly abandoned shopping carts via email.
 You can set notification frequency or disable them in case you want to take some time off :)

 * The "Remember checkout fields" function will allow your customers to refresh the checkout page after entering their information and walk around the page without losing previously entered data in the checkout form.
 Please note that this feature is enabled only for users who haven't logged in - WooCommerce takes care of this for authorized users.